SURGroup/UQpy/docs/source/scientific_machine_learning/layers/dropout_baseclass.rst

 This is the parent class to all Probabilistic Dropout methods.
 The :class:`ProbabilisticDropoutLayer` is an abstract baseclass and a subclass of :class:`torch.nn.Module`.

+The documentation in the :py:meth:`forward` and :py:meth:`extra_repr` on this page may be inherited from PyTorch docstrings.

 Methods
 ~~~~~~~